© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Beadle Hill Romano-British farmstead is a scheduled monument protected by Historic England under reference 1009487.
 View the official record →

-Beadle Hill Romano-British farmstead is a scheduled ancient monument located in Lancashire, England, dating to the Roman period.
+Beadle Hill Romano-British farmstead is a scheduled ancient monument located in Lancashire that dates to the Romano-British period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1009487.

 Beadle Hill Romano-British farmstead is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1009487.